 - To specify custom installation settings, select the Let me specify different settings check box.
 The setup wizard will include additional steps that will let you configure installation settings.

-- At the SQL Server Instance step of the wizard, choose a Microsoft SQL Server instance that will host the Veeam Availability Console database.
+- At the SQL Server Instance step of the wizard, choose a Microsoft SQL Server instance to host the Veeam Availability Console database.

 - If you do not have a Microsoft SQL Server instance that you can use for Veeam Availability Console database, select the Install new instance of SQL Server option.

-If this option is selected, the setup will install Microsoft SQL Server locally, on the machine where you are installing Veeam Availability Console, and will create a database with the default name VAC.
+If this option is selected, the setup will install Microsoft SQL Server Express locally, on the machine where you are installing Veeam Availability Console, and will create a database with the default name VAC.

 - If you want to use an existing local or remote Microsoft SQL Server instance, select the Use existing instance of SQL Server option and choose a local Microsoft SQL Server instance or browse to a Microsoft SQL Server instance running remotely.
 You can type the address of the Microsoft SQL Server manually or use the Browse button to choose among available remote instances.